Lyme Disease is an Illness Caused by Bacteria

 The black-legged tick is a tiny tick, often no bigger than the head of a pin and some are much smaller.
 Black-legged ticks feed on many animals including deer, mice, chipmunks, squirrels, rabbits, birds and domestic animals.
 Lyme disease is actually transmitted to ticks primarily by mice and chipmunks, not deer.
 While there is evidence that an overabundant deer population can increase the number of deer ticks in a given area, there is also evidence indicating that, once ticks are present, reducing deer density may only have a slight effect on reducing the numbers of ticks unless deer are reduced to unrealistically low number.
 The best defense against Lyme disease is protection against the ticks.

 Lyme disease was first recognized in Lyme, Connecticut in 1975 and is most prevalent in the northeast and upper Midwest areas of the United States.
 In 2013, the U.S. Centers for Disease Control and Prevention reported 27,203 confirmed cases of Lyme disease nationwide, with over 9,104 additional probable cases.
 Of these, the State of Maryland reported 801 confirmed cases and 396 additional probable cases.
 The last reliable data for Montgomery County (2012), reported 341 cases of Lyme disease countywide.
 Symptoms of Lyme disease may include: fever, muscle and joint aches, fatigue and a distinctive “bull’s-eye” shaped skin rash.
 If left untreated, Lyme disease can progress to more serious problems, including joint and muscle swelling and heart disease.
 When caught early, Lyme disease can be treated with antibiotics.
-For concerns regarding Lyme disease in Montgomery County, contact the County Department of Health and Human Services at 240-777-1755.

 It is also important to note that, although Lyme disease is the most common tick-borne disease (especially in this region), it is not the only illness transmitted by ticks.
 Other notable tick-borne illnesses include: Rocky Mountain Spotted Fever, Ehrlichiosis, Anaplasmosis and others, though not all of these are prevalent in Montgomery County, MD.